Survey of Approaches to Educational Planning (SAEP)

 In most cases, partial non-response to the survey occurred when the respondent did not understand or misinterpreted a question, refused to answer a question, or could not recall the requested

-Because the six items depend on previous questions (lead-ins), missing values in the lead-ins were imputed first.
-The lead-ins ask whether there are (or will be) savings and, if so, whether these savings are for the post-secondary education of children aged 0-18.
+Because the RESP value depends on previous questions (lead-ins), missing values in the lead-ins were imputed first.
+The lead-ins ask whether there are (or will be) savings and, if so, whether these savings are for the post-secondary education of children aged 0-17.

-Imputation involved filling the missing values in household income, the six items and/or the lead-ins on a given record (the "recipient" record) using another record whose values were all known and whose characteristics were the "closest" (the "donor" record).
+Imputation involved filling the missing values in household income, RESP value and the lead-ins on a given record (the "recipient" record) using another record whose values were all known and whose characteristics were the "closest" (the "donor" record).
 The characteristics of each recipient were compared to those of each donor in a pool of donors.
-When a characteristic between the recipient and a donor were the same the weight (value) of that characteristic was added to a "score" for that donor.
+When a characteristic between the recipient and a donor were the same, the weight (value) of that characteristic was added to a "score" for that donor.
 In the end, the donor with the highest score was deemed to be the closest, and was therefore chosen to fill the missing value(s) in the recipient.
 If there was more than one donor with the highest score, one donor was randomly selected.
-The pool of donors was made up in such a way that the imputed value assigned to the recipient, in conjunction with other non imputed items from the recipient, would still pass the edits.
+The pool of donors was made up in such a way that the imputed value assigned to the recipient, in conjunction with other non-imputed items from the recipient, would still pass the edits.

 Donor imputation was done in three steps.
 First, household income was imputed.
 This is partly because household income is an important factor in the donor score when imputing key items.
-Second, the five parents saving items and their corresponding lead-ins were imputed.
+Second, the RESP value and the corresponding lead-ins were imputed.
 These variables were imputed simultaneously for consistency and coherence.
-Finally, the others saving item and its corresponding lead-ins were simultaneously imputed.

 The principle behind estimation in a probability sample such as the LFS is that each person in the sample "represents", besides himself or herself, several other persons not in the sample.
 For example, in a simple random 2% sample of a population of 2,500 persons, each person in the sample represents 50 persons in the population.